AleksHodur/festgangs-first-project/README.md

 # FestGangs

-Installation of node and npm needed
+Installation of node, npm and MySQL needed

 Use command `npm install` to install all node_modules described in the package.json file

-Run db.js to create the sample database (MySQL)
+Run `node db` to create the sample database

+Command `node app` to run the application